SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-security-data-lake-source.md

 Remember to copy and secure the subscription URL.
 If you closed the window and could not copy the URL, don't worry.
 Click on the **Edit** button under the list of sources and copy the URL.
 :::

 11. Optional: You can create any **Processing Rules** that you want for the AWS Source.
-Refer to the [Create any Processing Rules](/docs/send-data/collection/processing-rules/create-processing-rule).
+Refer to [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule.md).

 ### Step 4: Update AWS Security Data Lake Subscriber